tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 "proxy.example.com", and `domains` array of a `match` object contains "internal.example.com" and "other.company.com", the client would end up only proxying "internal.example.com" through the proxy.

+## Proprietary Keys in Destination Rules

+Implementations MAY include proprietary or vendor-specific keys in destination rules to define custom matching logic not specified in this document.

+Similarly to {proxy-proprietary-keys}, a proprietary key in destination rule MUST contain exactly one underscore character ("_"), which separates the key name from a vendor-specific namespace.
+For example, "processid_acme" could be a key used to apply rules only to traffic of a specific process identifier as defined by vendor acme.

+Clients that encounter a proprietary key they do not recognise MUST ignore the entire destination rule in which the key appears.
+This ensures that unknown or unsupported matching logic does not inadvertently influence proxy selection or bypass security controls.
+This handling applies uniformly across all match rules, including fallback rules.

 ## Example